Date: 17 Dec 2004 Authors: Lou Revelant, Sandra Hardy, Graeme Sanderson

-Other methods are hand broadcasting or the use of fertiliser spreaders.
-Whichever method is used, you must not sow the seed too deeply — 10 mm is sufficient, as these seeds are very small.
+Other methods are hand broadcasting or using fertiliser spreaders.
+Whichever method is used, do not sow the seed too deeply, 10 mm is sufficient, as these seeds are very small.
 A good system is to drop the seed on the surface and work it in using very light harrows or a piece of mesh dragged through the rows.

 Sod cultures are relatively cheap to establish, with the major cost being soil preparation.
 Ryegrass seed is cheap, while clover seed is more expensive.
 This cost will vary according to the variety and the season.
 Commercial mixes are also available.

-Irrigation is essential for the successful establishment and growth of the sod.
+Irrigation is essential for the sod to successfully establish and grow.
 The sod growth should be sufficient to provide organic matter but it should not compete with the trees or pose a frost risk.

 Irrigation management is more critical in orchards with sod culture.
-Sod uses more water but irrigation intervals are not necessarily increased, thanks to improved irrigation efficiency.
+The sod uses more water but irrigation intervals are not necessarily increased, thanks to improved irrigation efficiency.

 Practical soil management often requires compromise to fit in with other aspects of orchard management.